-According to the Centers for Disease Control and Prevention, the risk of a car crash is higher among 16- to 19-year olds than among any other age group.
+According to the Insurance Institute for Highway Safety, the risk of a car crash is higher among 16- to 19-year-olds than among any other age group.
 Per mile driven, teen drivers in this age group are about three times more likely to be in a fatal crash than individuals 20 years or older.
 Because of the increased risk, the cost of your car insurance policy can skyrocket with a teenager involved.
-The cost tends to rise by an average of $800 per year, recent data suggests.

-In this guide, you'll learn how to get a newly licensed driver insured, what factors impact insurance costs, and how to save on insurance costs.
+Learn how to get a newly licensed driver insured, what factors impact insurance costs, and how to save on car insurance for teens.

-- Generally speaking, car insurance automatically extends to young drivers and if an accident occurs, then the vehicle owner's policy will cover the loss.
+- In most cases, car insurance automatically extends to young drivers.
+If an accident occurs, the vehicle owner's policy will cover the loss.

-- The cost to add a teen onto an insurance policy can be high due to lack of driving history and experience, but it also varies based on several factors.
+- The cost to add a teen to an insurance policy can be high due to their lack of driving history and experience.
+It also varies based on several factors.

 - Adding teens to a parent's policy, sharing a car, and maintaining good grades can all help lower car insurance costs for young people.

 Car insurance varies not only by state but also by insurance carrier.
 Adding your teen to your policy, though, will cost more than adding an experienced adult driver.